mauicv/mauicv.github.io/public/posts/rl-nes/content.md

 A rollout of the environment for a given policy refers to the sequences $\{(s_i,a_i,r_i)\}_{i\in\mathbb{N}}$ where $a_i=\pi(s_{i-1})$ and $s_i$ and $r_i$ where computed from $P(s_{i-1}, a_i)$ or sampled from $s_i,r_i\sim P(s, r|s_{i-1}, a_{i})$.
 Note that the environment is usually given as a Markov decision process with transition probabilities given by $s_i,r_i\sim P(s, r|s_{i-1}, a_{i})$.

-## What is Continuous Control?

-Continuous control refers to RL problems for which the agent outputs continuous responses to the environment state rather than discrete ones.
-I'm abusing the notion slightly because I'm really interested in robotic control problems - and in particular I'm assuming continuous control with dense reward signals.
-This means that the agent is continuously moving in the space and every movement get some kind of positive or negative reward.

 ## What is Model Free RL?

 Model free RL basically involves any RL algorithm that doesn’t explicitly try to model some aspect of the environment directly.
 Instead the actor learns from direct interaction with the environment.
 We'll start this series by focusing on model-free approaches but the last posts will deal with methods that do use world models to solve the environment.
 Note that model free is nice because you don't need to train a model of the environnement which is hard and expensive.
 However:

-- __1.__ Model free is not sample efficient - It requires lots of sampling steps which is fine if your training in simulations on a computer but not if you're doing it in reality.
+- __1.__ Model free is not sample efficient - It requires lots of sampling steps which is usually fine if your training in simulations on a computer but not if you're doing it in reality.
 - __2.__ Using a simulation to train a model-free method means you have to write a simulation for the real world environment your trying to solve and also means accounting for any gap between the real world and the simulation.

 ## Natural Evolutionary Strategies (NES):